XCTEQ/XCFit/README.md

   - Automated almost all [Cucumberish](https://github.com/Ahmed-Ali/Cucumberish) Setup in one command
   - Enhanced OCSlimProject (https://github.com/paulstringer/OCSlimProject) templates and automated Fitnesse download process.
   - XCFit target templates are independent of native Xcode Test targets.
-  - Its native Xcode implementation, No Appium, Calabash etc etc
+  - We can stiil use Apple's brand new XCUI Testing framework.
+Its native Xcode implementation, No Appium, Calabash etc etc
   - Setup Cucumberish and Fitnesse in Xcode within few minutes !!

   ***